HughP/LinguisticsLibrarianList/README.md

 ##Resources for educational materials (such as curriculem) for minority languages
 ####Descriptive metadata
-* [LRMI](http://www.lrmi.net/) - Learning Resource Metadata Initiative - is a learning materials metadata spesification which is part of [schema.org](http://schema.org/) and [under the stewartship of DCMI](http://www.lrmi.net/lrmi-transfers-stewardship).
+* [LRMI](http://www.lrmi.net/) - _Learning Resource Metadata Initiative_ is a learning materials metadata spesification which is part of [schema.org](http://schema.org/) and [under the stewartship of DCMI](http://www.lrmi.net/lrmi-transfers-stewardship).
 The 1.1 version of the spec can be seen on the LRMI Website: [http://www.lrmi.net/the-specification](http://www.lrmi.net/the-specification) or on the [DCMI website](http://dublincore.org/dcx/lrmi-terms/1.1/): Mailing list [is managed via google groups](https://groups.google.com/forum/#!forum/lrmi).

 ####Curriculem catalogues
 * [Language Teaching Resources](http://128.32.161.126/mip/p/index.html) - Berkeley Language Center Catalogue of Language Teaching Resources